You've lived through 2 a.m. feedings, toddler temper tantrums, and the back-to-school blues. So why is the word "teenager" causing you so much worry?

 Know the Warning Signs

-A certain amount of change may be normal during the teen years, but too drastic or long-lasting a switch in personality or behavior may signal real trouble — the kind that needs professional help.
-Watch for one or more of these warning signs:
+A certain amount of change is normal during the teen years.
+But too drastic or long-lasting a switch in personality or behavior may signal real trouble — the kind that needs professional help.
+Watch for these warning signs:

 - extreme weight gain or loss